Do you love sushi?

 Nigirizushi or Nigiri the most traditional form of sushi, consists of a single topping over a palm-pressed compact oblong sushi rice.
-Any small hand pressed sushi using your palm belong to this category.
+Any small hand-pressed sushi using your palm belongs to this category.

-Some common raw toppings include thin or thick slice of sashimi like: salmon –Sake, tuna –Maguro, yellow tail –Hamachi, white tuna –Escolar, squid –Ika, clams –Hamaguri, whelk –Tsubugai, red snapper -Kurodai, butterflied scallop –Hotate, etc. These topping, when used raw usually has an under-coat small amount of wasabi.
-The best nigiri is the one that has bite size mouthwatering sushi rice and thick enough raw topping to complement the flavor.
-Sushi chefs had to spend years of practice before mastering cutting technique and variety flavor/texture nature of each species.
+Some common raw toppings include a thin or thick slice of sashimi like salmon -Sake, tuna -Maguro, yellowtail -Hamachi, white tuna -Escolar, squid -Ika, clams -Hamaguri, whelk -Tsubugai, red snapper -Kurodai, butterflied scallop -Hotate, etc. These topping, when used raw usually has an under-coat small amount of wasabi.
+The best nigiri is the one that has bite-size mouthwatering sushi rice and thick enough raw topping to complement the flavor.
+Sushi chefs had to spend years of practice before mastering the cutting technique and variety flavor/texture nature of each species.

 Sometimes, you may find those ingredients primed differently to achieve distinct flavor before bedding the sushi rice.
-Common priming include sear, smoke, cure and light cook with some sorts of dressing/seasoning.
+Common priming includes sear, smoke, cure, and light cook with some sorts of dressing/seasoning.
 Sear beef -often used Wagyu or Kobe for their special flavor, salted mackerel –shime Saba, smoked salmon, octopus –Tako, boiled sweet shrimps –Ebi… are some examples.

-Then there are toppings like broiled fresh water eel –Unagi, surf clam –Hokkigai, sea eel –Anago, imitation crab –Kani, sweet egg –Tamago that are usually bounded by a thin nori strip to the rice.
-In most restaurant, you will find Nigiri to come in pairs per serving size.
+Then there are toppings like broiled freshwater eels –Unagi, surf clam –Hokkigai, sea eel –Anago, imitation crab –Kani, sweet egg –Tamago that are usually bounded by a thin nori strip to the rice.
+In most restaurants, you will find Nigiri to come in pairs per serving size.

 To make Nigiri, form a decent amount of sushi rice in the palm of your hand into an oblong shape, or use a Nigiri mold for easier shaping.
-Then lay the rice ball onto a plastic wrapper, add topping with a little dab of wasabi underneath, wrap, mound and press to compact.
-A note on the bedding sushi rice is that to make it stronger than you would regularly season (more salt and less sugar per say) to accompany the sashimi better.
-That’s why some restaurant would serve these over Himalayan salt slab to enhance the flavor.
+Then lay the rice ball onto a plastic wrapper, add topping with a little dab of wasabi underneath, wrap, mound, and press to compact.
+A note on the bedding sushi rice is that to make it stronger than you would regularly season (more salt and less sugar per se) to accompany the sashimi better.
+That’s why some restaurants would serve these over a Himalayan salt slab to enhance the flavor.

-Temari -sushi is a variant of Nigiri that is in small round ball shaped instead of the usual oblong.
-These colorful balls of sushi combine vibrant contrasting colors sashimi or cooked vegetable (to soften them) over seasoned sushi rice; that resemble those decorative ornaments(hence temari name).
-These are usually served during Hinamatsuri(Japan’s girl day) or special occasions in large batch of impressive colorful balls.
+Temari -sushi is a variant of Nigiri that is in small round ball-shaped instead of the usual oblong.
+These colorful balls of sushi combine vibrant contrasting colors sashimi or cooked vegetable (to soften them) over seasoned sushi rice; that resemble those decorative ornaments(hence Temari name).
+These are usually served during Hinamatsuri(Japan’s girl day) or special occasions in a large batch of impressive colorful balls.

 Gunkan is served and priced by pieces, often at a higher price range compare to other rolls’ pieces, mainly due to its exotic ingredients and longer handling times (detailed presentation).